mozilla/skywriter/docs/pluginguide/editorapi.html.markdown

 ---
 layout: default
-title: Bespin Plugin Guide
+title: Skywriter Plugin Guide
 subtitle: Editor API
 ---

 ## Introduction ##

-The Bespin editor provides various functions for interaction.
+The Skywriter editor provides various functions for interaction.
 If you have the environment (env) variable you can access the current editor via

     :::js